ido90/Earthquakes/README.md

 # Summary
 This repo contains my humble part in the efforts of Kopeyka team (including Zahar Chikishev in full-time and myself in part-time) in Kaggle's [LANL Earthquake Prediction](https://www.kaggle.com/c/LANL-Earthquake-Prediction/overview) competition.

+Our team won a silver medal, reaching the 89th place among 4562 competitors who chased after competition prizes of 50K$.

-My main task in the team concentrated on Neural-Network solutions based on raw-signal (rather than on engineered features), which did not prove very useful for the competition.
+My main task in the team concentrated on Neural-Network solutions based directly on raw-signal (rather than on engineered features).

-While my work is surely far away from optimal, it is suspected that Neural Networks have lower success potential for the task (in particular, most public discussion in the competition concentrated on trees-based solutions and dedicated feature-engineering).
+The Transformer Network in this repo achieved score which would have won a gold medal.
+Unfortunately, no evidence indicated the quality of this model until the end of the competition, thus we did not submit it as our final solution.

 ### Competition
 Task: given a series of 150K seismic measurements, predict the time remaining until the next earthquake.